RadValentin/UoL-BScCS-course-notes/README.md

 # UoL BScCS Course Notes
-Notes taken by me while studying [BSc Computer Science offered by Goldsmiths, University of London](https://www.london.ac.uk/study/courses/undergraduate/bsc-computer-science).
+Notes taken while studying [BSc Computer Science offered by Goldsmiths, University of London](https://www.london.ac.uk/study/courses/undergraduate/bsc-computer-science) from April 2021 to March 2025.

+Images, text and any other resources contained in this repo were taken without giving attribution to the original sources.
+The repo owner doesn't claim any sort of copyright over its contents.
+This is just a collection of notes taken as a student for the purposes of learning and should be treated as such.

 ## Notes list